Clinical Informatics SubSpecialty Fellowship

 From the Program Director, Clinical Informatics Subspecialty Fellowship

-We are now launching our application process for our third cohort of trainees to begin in July, 2017.
+We are now launching our application process for fourth cohort of trainees to begin in July, 2018.

 The clinical informatics subspecialty program at OHSU builds on our existing masters, PhD and NLM fellowship programs and offers a two year, full-time training experience that immerses housestaff in the clinical informatics environment here at OHSU and at our partner institutions.